guiyepanta/k-lagan-challenge/README.md

 - TDD
 - JUnit / Mockito
 - DDD
-- Hexagonal Arquitecture
+- Hexagonal architecture
-- CQRS
+- CQRS architecture
 - Aspect for loging envents

+## NOTE:
+The "create price" and "update price" methods are to be able to visualize the implementation of the CQRS architecture